hamstar/Linux-Libraries/README.md

 # What is this?

 This is a set of scripts for merging multiple directories into one with the use of symbolic links.
-It is inspired by git.
+It is inspired by git and the libraries in Windows 7.

+I find that I can't fit all my media on one drive, so its spread over multiple drives.
+In my `$HOME` folder I have Music and Videos and what-not, so I wanted all the content of each type to be present in the folders in my `$HOME` folder but clearly can't fit everything physically in that folder.

 # Installation